tuananhbui89/tuananhbui89.github.io/_posts/2023-08-05-anti-dreambooth.md

     return images
 ```

 - It then call the `DreamBoothDatasetFromTensor` class with input argument `instance_images_tensor` which is the tensor returned from the `load_data` function.
 In this class, when `__getitem__` function is called, the data will be associated with a corresponding textual prompt.
 There is **no transformation applied** in this class.
-Ref: https://github.com/VinAIResearch/Anti-DreamBooth/blob/0d1ed6ff4766a876e65753f8c00fad8bf48f37c6/attacks/aspl.py#L31
+Ref: [Line 31](https://github.com/VinAIResearch/Anti-DreamBooth/blob/0d1ed6ff4766a876e65753f8c00fad8bf48f37c6/attacks/aspl.py#L31)

 ```
     def __getitem__(self, index):